We have prepared all the info any sales team needs to master the art of categorizing your leads. Keep reading and lead like a pro.

 How to Disqualify Leads – Red Flag Alert

-Disqualifying leads is just as important as qualifying them.
+Disqualifying leads is just as important as qualifying them in a lead generation strategy.
 Knowing when to step down will do wonders for your efficacy.

 When engaging with your leads, pay attention to the red flags such as a lack of pain points, authority, and enthusiasm.
 If you catch them on time and disqualify your leads, you’ll save time.